DoodleScheduling/apollo-controller/README.md

             image: mysidecar
 ```

-## SuperGraphSchema rover reconciler template
+## SuperGraphSchema reconciler template

-The super graph schema composer emits a custom rover reconciler pod which composes the
+The super graph schema composer emits a custom supergraph reconciler pod which composes the
 super graph config.
 The pod also comes with an httpd sidecar.
 The reconciler pod can be customized:

 ```yaml